IgorVaryvoda/varyvoda.com/content/posts/2019-03-13-7-powerful-ecommerce-a-b-test-ideas-to-try-today.md

 Fear of missing out is something that is in our nature.
 Countdown timers help push your customers into finishing their purchase.

-# 6. Urgent Next Day Delivery

-🕓 Effort: minutes
-📈 Impact: high

-Not everybody can pull this off, but if you can - you definitely should test the impact of this.
+Be careful with this, the return rate might increase (FOMO sometimes makes people feel guilty for acting on  their impulses).
+Try to take it into account while testing.

-# 7. Try lifestyle product photography & Instagram feeds
+# 6. Try lifestyle product photography & Instagram feeds

-🕓 Effort: depends
+🕓 Effort: high
-📈 Impact: high
+📈 Impact: medium-high

+Can be a lot of hassle to pull off.
+Definitely look into this if your products are "Instagram" friendly.

-## Bonus: Increase website speed
+## 7. Increase website speed

+This should not even be up for debate or a test.
+Most of the time it's possible to significantly increase website speed without sacrificing anything.

 * **Make your store website fast.** Don't forget about product pages, it's highly likely that your visitors will land on those first.
 * Use [Sirv](https://sirv.com/?utm_source=varyvoda.com) to optimize and lazy-load images.